 The following discussion should be read in conjunction with the section entitled "Selected Consolidated Financial and Other Data" and our consolidated financial statements, including the notes thereto, included elsewhere in this offering memorandum.
 All significant intra-group transactions, balances and unrealized gains on intra-group transactions have been eliminated.
-Our financial statements for the years ended December 31, 2014, 2015 and 2016 have been prepared and presented in accordance with HKFRS, and our financial statements for the six months ended June 30, 2017 have been prepared and presented in accordance with HKAS, which differ in certain material respects from generally accepted accounting principles in other jurisdictions.
-In this section of the offering memorandum, references to "2014", "2015" and "2016" are to our financial years ended December 31, 2014, 2015 and 2016, respectively, and references to "1H2016" and "1H2017" are to the six months ended June 30, 2016 and 2017, respectively.
+Our financial statements for the years ended December 31, 2016, 2017 and 2018 have been prepared and presented in accordance with HKFRS, which differ in certain material respects from generally accepted accounting principles in other jurisdictions.
+In this section of the offering memorandum, references to "2016", "2017" and "2018" are to our financial years ended December 31, 2016, 2017 and 2018, respectively.